 - Labour rights and the Living Wage

-- Staff actively monitor ethical issues as part of their standard research into companies; reports assess the material ESG issues pertinent to the company, whether there are any business areas that conflict with our negative screens, and any areas requiring pro- active engagement
+- The team actively monitors ethical issues as part of their standard research into companies.
+Reports assess the material ESG issues pertinent to the company, whether there are Any business areas that conflict with our negative screens, and any areas requiring pro-active engagement

-- Ethical issues are the focus at our internal monthly Ethics Meetings, which also prioritise workflow, including engagement with companies and attendance at collaborative engagement initiatives
+- Ethical issues are the focus at our internal monthly Ethics Meetings, which also prioritise workflow, including engagement with companies.

 - Climate change laggards